Kingxukai/linux/Documentation/arch/powerpc/firmware-assisted-dump.rst

         \                  CPU  HPTE     /         |      |
          --------------------------------          |      |
       Boot memory content gets transferred         |      |
-      to reserved area by firmware at the          |      |
+      to reserved area by firmware at the woke          |      |
       time of crash.                               |      |
                                            FADump Header  |
                                             (meta area)   |